-So what does ‘fair presentation of risk’ mean?
-How does this differ from a duty of disclosure?
+But what does ‘fair presentation of risk’ mean and how does this differ from a 'duty of disclosure'?

 A fair presentation of risk builds on the duty of disclosure, and seeks to identify the knowledge that is relevant and sufficient to prompt an underwriter to make further enquiries.
 Simply put, this means that all commercial policyholders must disclose all material facts including any unusual characteristics relating to their risk that may influence the decision of an underwriter in setting terms and calculating the insurance premium.
 It seeks to incorporate the knowledge of all individuals who play a significant role within a business when placing their insurance.
 This will help to eliminate the possibility of omissions in cover and benefit from the wealth of knowledge that all business owners or senior managers hold about the business activities to minimise the risk of a material circumstance not being disclosed.

 Building relationships between businesses and insurers or brokers can assist in the presentation of risk information, and essentially promote better understanding of individual trading activities to highlight gaps in cover that could leave business owners exposed to unexpected losses, as well as improve the transparency of policy terms.

 Essentially, to provide the best protection for any business owner, an insurer or broker needs in depth knowledge and understanding of their client’s business practises to ensure they can source the most comprehensive protection based on the business needs, highlight areas of exposure and recommend any additional covers that should be considered.